1m1-github/FairInbox/README.md

 You receive the currency if you reply

-https://fairinbox.io?a=MYALGORANDADDRESS (frontend is not running yet, but soon)
+https ://fairinbox.io?a=MYALGORANDADDRESS (frontend is not running yet, but soon)

 ## Use